rmap-project/rmap-loader/README.md

 ## Message queues

 The harvest framework relies on message queues to store raw, intermediate, and final documents as they are harvested, transformed, and ultimately loaded.
 Naming these queues follows a convention: `rmap.harvest.${format}.*`.
-In other words, all queue names begin with `rmap.harvest`, followed by a string representing the "format" of document contained in the message, followed optionally by additional string(s) that provide meaning to humans in telling queues apart based upon source, procecessing method, etc.
+In other words, all queue names begin with `rmap.harvest`, followed by a string representing the "format" of document contained in the message, followed optionally by additional string(s) that provide meaning to humans in telling queues apart based upon source, processing method, etc.

 If records cannot be successfully processed, the convention is to put them in a queue named `rmap.harvest.error.${format}.*`